Stacey Castor: Arrest and trial

 For two years, investigators had collected evidence against Castor for the deaths of her husbands.
-In 2007, she was arrested for second degree murder in David's death and for attempting to murder Ashley and frame her for the murders of David and Wallace.
+In 2007, she was arrested for second-degree murder in David's death and for attempting to murder and frame Ashley.

-Prosecutors argued that the computer-generated note where Ashley "confesses" to killing Wallace and David had actually been written by Castor.
+Prosecutors argued that Ashley's computer-written "suicide note" had actually been written by Castor.
 Ashley was 12 at the time of her father Wallace's death.
 When brought on the stand, she testified that she did not murder either her father or her stepfather nor did she write the suicide note.

-Onondaga County District Attorney William Fitzpatrick and Chief Assistant District Attorney Christine Garvey argued that David Castor's "suicide" had never made sense given the lack of his fingerprints on the glass or container tainted with ethylene glycol, a toxic substance found in antifreeze, and the turkey baster found in the kitchen garbage bearing both ethylene glycol and his DNA.
-They felt that this suggested he was force-fed antifreeze.
-Given evidence of the evolution of David Castor's illness, they concluded that Castor had for four days fed her husband antifreeze through the baster before trying to make it look like a suicide.
+Onondaga County District Attorney William Fitzpatrick and Chief Assistant District Attorney Christine Garvey argued that David's "suicide" had never made sense given the lack of his fingerprints on the glass or container tainted with ethylene glycol, a toxic substance found in antifreeze, and the turkey baster found in the kitchen garbage bearing both ethylene glycol and his DNA.
+They felt that this suggested he was force-fed the antifreeze.
+Given evidence of the evolution of David's illness, they concluded that Castor had fed her husband antifreeze through the baster before trying to make it look like a suicide.
 She had said that her husband got the idea to kill himself with antifreeze while both were watching a news report about Lynn Turner, who murdered two past lovers by using the poison.

-The prosecutors presented evidence showing how antifreeze poisoning can be identified from the growth of calcium oxalate crystals in the kidneys, and that this was seen with examination of Wallace and David's bodies as well.
+Prosecutors presented evidence showing how antifreeze poisoning can be identified from the growth of calcium oxalate crystals in the kidneys, and that this was seen in Wallace and David's autopsies.
 In addition, they noted money as one of the main reasons Castor murdered her husbands.
-She had murdered her husbands partly to collect on their life insurance and estates, and had changed David's will to exclude his son by a previous marriage from the money left to him by David.
+She had wanted to collect on their life insurance and estates, and had changed David's will to exclude his son by a previous marriage from the money left to him by David.

 "In 2005, people started to put it together," Cayuga County Sheriff Dave Gould said.
 "If Mr. Wallace had been cremated, or if Mr. Castor had not died, we would never have known we had a homicide."